 Sex Toy Cleansing Gels and Foams

-As mentioned earlier, the sex toy industry is a multi-billion dollar industry – and growing.
-This means there’s plenty of sex toy accessory products to spend your money on.
+The sex toy industry is a multi-billion dollar industry – and growing.
+There’s plenty of sex toy accessory products to spend your money on.

 But do sex toy cleansing gels and foams really work that well?

-The unfortunate truth is that, no, sex toy cleansing gels and foams underperform as a sole sanitization method for your toys.
+The unfortunate truth is that they don’t.
+Cleansing gels and foams underperform as a sole sanitization method for your toys.

 When tested against common bacteria found on toys – gels, foams and sprays had a bactericidal efficacy rate as low as 50% – meaning nasties such as E. Coli, and Staphyloccocus Aureus (the germ responsible for staph infection) will remain unphased on your toy after being cleansed this way.

 Foams, gels and sprays may work as an interim cleanser – something you use as a first step before proceeding to a more thorough sanitization method – but they definitely should not be used alone.